Dusan92Atanackovic/luqi/README.md

 luqi.py is  old version of programm
-  - not developing anymore, bur file remains because of the code that might be used again
+  - not developing anymore, but file remains because of the code that might be used again
   - it needs configs directory isntead of db